HridoyVaraby/AI-Blogger/README.md

 2. Navigate to WordPress Admin → Plugins → Add New
 3. Click "Upload Plugin" and select the ZIP file
 4. Activate the plugin
-5. Navigate to Settings → Groq Blogger to configure your API key
+5. Navigate to Settings → AI Blogger to configure your API key

 ## Configuration

 1. Get your Groq API key from [Groq Cloud Console](https://console.groq.com)
 2. In WordPress admin:
-   - Go to Settings → Groq Blogger
+   - Go to Settings → AI Blogger
    - Enter your API key
    - Select default model and content parameters
    - Save changes

 ## Available LLM Models

-Groq Blogger supports these state-of-the-art models:
+AI Blogger supports these state-of-the-art models:

 | Model Name          | Context Window | Best For                  |
 |---------------------|----------------|---------------------------|